A topological attractor of vortices as a clock generator based on polariton superfluids: Topological attractor

+It is important to highlight that in the context of the topological attractor, both the central vortex and the small Josephson vortices are close to the first excited state of the external potential where a stable vortex is normally located.
+The polariton density distribution in momentum space, as seen in Figs. \ref{fig:attractor} (a3, b3), illustrates the presence of small Josephson vortices within the annulus of the density of the central vortex.
+These small Josephson vortices split the central vortex into several portions to generate unbalanced modes in the first excited state.
+The binding energy between the central vortex and the small Josephson vortices may be approximated by calculating the vector difference of their singularity locations in momentum space.
+It is worth noting that the uncertainty of this estimation, denoted as $\Delta k$ is about 0.08$\mu m^{-1}$.

-Figs. \ref{fig:attractor}c show the spatio-temporal trajectories ($\delta t=1$ps) of the vortex singularities in the studied topological attractor.
-It also illustrates the formation dynamics of the topological attractor shown in Fig. \ref{fig:attractor}a and \ref{fig:attractor}b.
-While the central vortex preserves its singularity moving into the core region, the singularities of the rotating Josephson vortices orbit along a circular trajectory.
-The orbital-like trajectory is similar to that of the half-vortex in a spinor polariton condensate \cite{2015_spinor-half-vortex_sanvitto}, where the vortex with one circular polarization rotates around the Gaussian beam with an opposite circular polarization.
-The orbital-like trajectories suggest that the attractive interaction between the center vortex and the rotating Josephson vortices.
-The energy of the vortex-vortex interaction (or the binding energy) can be approximately estimated by the vector difference of the singularity position in the momentum space (see Appendix B), where the uncertainty of $\Delta k \sim 0.08$ is presented.
-Fig. \ref{fig:attractor}d indicates the pump intensity allowing us to observe the topological attractor and the stable vortex, which helps illustrating the switching between different regimes.
+Figs. \ref{fig:attractor}(c-d) illustrates the spatio-temporal trajectories of the vortex singularities within the studied topological attractor, with a temporal resolution of $\delta t=1$ps.
+The singularity of the central vortex remains intact as it moves within the core area, but the singularities of the rotating Josephson vortices follow a circular course.
+The orbital-like trajectory is analogous to that of the half-vortex in a spinor polariton condensate \cite{2015_spinor-half-vortex_sanvitto}, where a vortex characterised by a certain circular polarization coincides with a Gaussian beam possessing the opposite circular polarization.
+Orbital-like trajectories suggest the attractive interaction between the central vortex and the rotating Josephson vortices.

+In order to reveal the physical mechanism responsible for the formation of a topological attractor, it is essential to recall the physics of an inverse energy cascade.
+This cascade involves the increase of the incompressible kinetic energy per vortex, leading to the development of large vortical structures over time.
+The study conducted by Sanvitto et. al. \cite{Sanvitto2023} has successfully illustrated the occurrence of vortex clustering in a polariton system, highlighting the tendency of the vortex-gas towards highly excited configurations.
+In the following, we shall concentrate on the role of the inverse energy cascade in generation of a co-rotating pair of vortices characterised by identical winding numbers (see Fig.~\ref{fig:procedure}(g)), which plays a critical role in the dynamics of a topological attractor.